-Endurance athletes can reduce the risk of overhydration by weighing themselves before and after a race.
+Endurance athletes can reduce the risk of water toxicity from overhydration by weighing themselves before and after a race.
 This helps determine how much water they have lost and need to replenish.
-It is recommended to drink 16 to 20 ounces of fluid for every pound lost.

-While exercising, try to drink 2 to 4 cups of fluid per hour.
 If exercising longer than an hour, sports beverages are also an option.
-These drinks contain sugar, along with electrolytes such as sodium and potassium, which you lose in sweat.
+These drinks contain sugar and electrolytes such as sodium and potassium, which you lose in sweat.
 Let thirst also guide you when exercising.
 If you’re thirsty, drink more.

 However, if you are an endurance athlete or planning on starting an endurance training program, you want to talk with your doctor to get hydration advice tailored specifically to you.

 The following are the answers to some common questions about overhydration.

 Healthy adult kidneys can eliminate about 1 liter (l) or 0.2 gallons (gl) of water per hour.
 Although no specific amount of fluids can cause overhydration for a person, it’s a good idea not to drink more than your kidneys can handle.